No One Is Alone (song): Covers

-The song was covered in the Glee episode "Bash", in which Kurt's friends rally around him after he is the victim of a gay bashing.
+The song was covered in the Glee episode "Bash", in which Kurt Hummel's friends rally around him after he is the victim of a gay bashing, while trying to defend another gay man from being attacked.

 Jazz artist Cleo Laine recorded a version of the song for her album Cleo Laine Sings Sondheim, which secured Jonathan Tunick the 1988 Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s)/Best Background Arrangement.

 The film version of the song was nominated for an OFTA Film Award for Best Music, Adapted Song, along with two other numbers from the production.

 Judy Collins recorded a cover of the song on her album "A Love Letter to Sondheim" in 2017.

 The American jazz composer Fred Hersch composed a piece "No One Is Alone" for Liaisons: Re-Imagining Sondheim from the Piano inspired by the Sondheim song.

 The song was performed by Mandy Patinkin as Satan in the Touched By An Angel episode "Netherlands" when he tempts Monica to climb to the top of a cliff and jump off.

 Bernadette Peters, who originated the role of the Witch in the Broadway production, sang the song for Take Me to the World: A Sondheim 90th Birthday Celebration.